Dr. Dre: Other

 On June 28, 1992, hours before midnight, a barbecue grill and an overfill of charcoal caused Dre's Calabasas mansion to set on fire.
-Two firefighters who exhausted the fire were treated in the hospital for minor injuries.
+Two firefighters were treated in the hospital for minor injuries.
 The fire caused over $125,000 in home damages.

 Dre pleaded guilty in October 1992 in a case of battery of a police officer and was convicted on two additional battery counts stemming from a brawl in the lobby of the New Orleans hotel in May 1991.

 In 1993, he was convicted of battery after an altercation with a man who stood outside the front porch of his Woodland Hills home in front of the musician's girlfriend.
 He claimed that Dre broke his jaw as a result.

 On January 10, 1994, Dre was arrested after leading police on a 90 mph pursuit through Beverly Hills in his 1987 Ferrari.
 It was revealed that Dr. Dre had a blood alcohol of 0.16, twice the state of California's legal limit.
-The conviction violated the conditions of parole following Dre's battery conviction in 1993; he plead no contest and was sentenced to eight months in prison in September 1994.
+The conviction violated the conditions of parole following Dre's battery conviction in 1993; he pleaded no contest and was sentenced to eight months in prison in September 1994.
 He was ordered to pay a $1,053 fine and attend an alcohol education program.